IBM PCjr: Cost

 Consumers were reportedly much more excited about the also-new Macintosh 128K, which was more sophisticated but only cost more, with accessories and software.
 The Macintosh reportedly outsold the IBM product during their first two months on the market.
 The PCjr's price was close to that of the Coleco Adam, but the Adam also included a tape drive, a printer, and software.
 A realistic cost including peripherals was and other configurations cost $3,000 or more.

-The IIe was the PCjr's most direct competition.
-Although the PC outsold it Apple sold almost 110,000 units in December 1983, in part to customers who had waited until details of the PCjr became available.
+Apple IIe was the PCjr's most direct competition.
+Although the PC outsold it, Apple sold almost 110,000 units in December 1983, in part to customers who had waited until details of the PCjr became available.
 Apple estimated that 80% of its dealers sold IBM and Apple computers, and many visitors who were disappointed by the PCjr, or curious about the Macintosh, reportedly left with a IIe instead.
 The latter was so popular that a shortage occurred in early 1984.